bytecodealliance/wasi-nn/rust/README.md

 ### Build

-To build this crate from source, use: `cargo build`.
+To build this crate from source, use: `cargo build --target wasm32-wasi`.

 ### Generation